biomejs/biome/CONTRIBUTING.md

 just install-tools
 ```

-And you're good to go hack with Rome and Rust! 🚀
+And you're good to go hack with Biome and Rust! 🚀

 ## Testing